kylescotshank/IntroToNCBIandBLAST/README.md

 ***

 There are a multitude of technologies for sequencing DNA, with the list growing continuously (and [exponentially](http://www.economist.com/node/7854314)).
-One of the more commonly used methods for producing draft sequences of entire genomes is known as [shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing).
+One of the more commonly used methods for producing draft sequences of entire genomes is known as [whole genome shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing).
 Shotgun sequencing works (more or less) like this:

 <p align="center">
 <kbd>